jeremytammik/tbc/a/1904_sort_loops.md

 ####<a name="2"></a> Today: Inside the Factory, Ask Me Anything

-The annual Revit Inside the Factory *Ask Me Anything* session is talking place later today, May the Fourth at [11:30am PT / 14:30pm ET / 19:30 CET](https://www.timeanddate.com/worldclock/converter.html?iso=20210504T183000&p1=tz_pt&p2=tz_et&p3=tz_cet).
+The annual Revit Inside the Factory *Ask Me Anything* session is talking place later today, May the Fourth, at [11:30am PT / 14:30pm ET / 19:30 CET](https://www.timeanddate.com/worldclock/converter.html?iso=20210504T183000&p1=tz_pt&p2=tz_et&p3=tz_cet).

 Questions about the future of Revit?